 THIS IS HOW IT ALL STARTED

-At that time, I felt extremely frustrated.
+My journey began at a time in my life where I felt extremely frustrated.
 I worked at a job that I didn’t like.
 I told my husband that I constantly felt I was wearing shoes that were three sizes too small.
 My days were spent feeling overworked and unappreciated.

 Back then I had a good friend that was a few years older than me.
 We both had young kids.
 We used to meet at the local Starbucks at 7:00 a.m. every Saturday morning, before the kids woke up and the day started.
 One day, I told her how much I hated my job and my day-to-day.
 She looked at me and said, “Then change it.
 Go to school and change your path.”